valuetodays/chrome-extension-cookie-collector/README.md

 ## description

-This extension will send your local cookie to SPECIFIED SERVER that can be used in any other applications.
+This extension will send your encrypted 'local cookie' to SPECIFIED SERVER that can be used in any other applications.

 ## install